4. THE JOURNEY TO THE WEST

 2. On the liner Président Doumer, the long voyage to France

-Permission to leave the country
+Authorization to leave the country

 Saigon Museum